pinax/pinax-cohorts/README.md

     ]
 ```

-Then add `pinax.cohorts.urls` to your project urlpatterns:
+Add `pinax.cohorts.urls` to your project urlpatterns:

 ```python
     urlpatterns = [